matt4biz/oak/README.md

 oak borrows a little from all these and Forth as well.

 ## Installation
-Run

-	go get github.com/matt4biz/oak/cmd/oak

-### Makefile
+Clone the repo and run `make oak`.

-If you build from the Makefile, the following targets are defined:
+The following targets are defined in the Makefile:

 	- oak          make and install the binary
 	- lint         run golangci-lint (must be installed)